 When you begin to repay a student loan, you owe accrued interest together with any capitalized interest.
 As a result, some of your early payments are applied entirely to interest with no reduction in loan principal.
 You should check with your lender on how your payments are applied to principal and interest.
 Monthly payments are often calculated for a specific repayment period such as 10 years.
 If you make extra or larger loan payments or either skip or make smaller payments, your loan period is likely to be different than 10 years.

 The interest rate that you pay on a Stafford loan used to be reset every July 1.
 However, for loans disbursed between July 1, 2019 and June 30, 2020, the interest rate is fixed at 4.53% for undergraduate students and 6.08% for graduate students.

 Additional loan amounts for graduate students.
 Graduate students can borrow up to a total of $65,500 and $138,500 for subsidized and unsubsidized loans, respectively including the amount borrowed as an undergraduate.
 For those in medical school, the total amount that may be borrowed is $224,000, $65,500 of which may be subsidized.
 Graduate students can borrow up to $20,500 ($40,500 for medical students) in a year.

 It's important to keep in mind that you or your child may have more than one student loan.
 As a result, the types of loans and interest rates are likely to be different.
 When it comes time to repay those student loans, you may wish to consolidate them using a federal consolidation loan or other consolidation loan.

-To take a student loan interest deduction, enter the amount of the deduction on line 33 of IRS 2017 Form 1040.
+To take a student loan interest deduction, enter the amount of the deduction on line 20 of IRS 2019 Form 1040 Schedule 1.
 If your income falls within the income limits shown above, see IRS Pub.
 970 to calculate a partial deduction.